DhrBaksteen/ArduinoOPL2/assembling.md

 | Shift | 23 |
 | Reset | 18 |

-# Installing the software
+## 3. Installing the software
 #### Arduino
+The easiest way to install the library it do download it through the Arduino Library Manager.
+Open the Library Manager from your Arduino IDE's Sketch > Include Library > Library Manager menu.
+A new window will open that allows you to search for a library.
+Search for 'Arduino OPL2' and it should show this libarary.
+Select the library, click the install button and you're good to go.

-The easiest way to install the library is to clone this repo in the `libraries` folder of the Arduino IDE.
-Alternatively you can download the zip file and extract it in the libraries folder.
+Alternatively you can clone this repo in the `libraries` folder of the Arduino IDE. or you can download the zip file and extract it in the libraries folder.

 For more information see the [instructions](https://www.arduino.cc/en/Guide/Libraries) on the Arduino website.

 #### Raspberry Pi / Orange Pi
-To install the library onto your Pi clone this repo and run `./build`.
+To install the library onto your Pi clone this repo and run `sudo ./build`.
 You can specify the type of board you are using as a command line agrument.
-Use `./build -opi` for Orange Pi or `./build -rpi` for Raspberry Pi.
+Use  `sudo ./build -rpi` for Raspberry Pi or `sudo ./build -opi` for Orange Pi.
 If you do not specify a board type the build will assume you're building the library for a Raspberry Pi.

 The OPL2 library requires [WiringPi](http://wiringpi.com/) to be installed on your Pi.
 Normally this library is already installed.

-# Testing
+# 4. Testing
 It's finally time to hear that sweet OPL2 FM-synth from your board for the first time.
-If you don't hear anything or if the audio is distorted use a small screwdriver to adjust trimmer R3 until the audio sounds right.
+If you don't hear anything or if the audio is distorted use a small screwdriver to adjust trimmer R5 until the audio sounds right.

 #### Arduino
 After installing the library and restarting the Arduino IDE you will find a number of examples under the File > Examples > ArduinoOPL2 menu.
 These examples can be found in the `examples` folder of the library.
 Open the `DemoTune` example and send it to your Arduino.
 You will hear a short piano tune play.